 OBI is an ontology that aims to enable the description of all biological and clinical investigations with a shared vocabulary [29].
-The notions of material sample, subsample, observation, and measurement are all covered in OBI but were developed independent of the BCO effort, so that coordination is just now starting.
+The notions of material sample, subsample, observation, and measurement are all covered in OBI, but were developed independently of the BCO effort, Coordination between OBI and BCO is just beginning.
 At first blush, the shared terms align well between the BCO and OBI, and several OBI terms are included directly in the BCO.
 However, given the much broader scope of OBI, many of OBI’s term names are not familiar to biodiversity scientists, even if the definitions are familiar.
-We are considering ways to align the BCO with OBI, such as importing OBI terms into BCO but providing them with alternative labels readily understandable to biodiversity scientists.
+We are considering ways to align the BCO with OBI, such as importing OBI terms into BCO while providing them with alternative labels readily understandable to biodiversity scientists.
 The future use of OBI terms in BCO will ensure that it is interoperable with other descriptions of investigations in the OBO foundry.

 The Environment Ontology